 Schaffer Dominates Feast Of Staying Races At Casino

-Daryl's breed all seem to handle the staying trip, and it was no surprise to see Brooke Trip land the money in the Vietnam Veterans stake.
+Daryl's breed all seem to handle the staying trip, and it was no surprise to see Brooke Trip land the money in the Vietnam stake.
 She won by a half head, and ran 36.00 seconds.

 Kennel mate Madeleine Trick, who has a promising future, led all of the way in the following race, and recorded 35.72.
 All of her three wins have been at where she is very adept on the grass surface.